sms03/3d-artist-quote-calculator/README.md

 - VFX Projects and Video Editing services
 - Interactive cursor trail effect
 - Responsive design
+- Beautiful gallery of renders with modal view and grouping by style
 - Built with Vite, React, TypeScript, shadcn-ui, and Tailwind CSS

 ## Getting Started